massartval-exercises/freeCodeCamp_DB_certification/README.md

 # freeCodeCamp_DB_certification

-These are the projects required to obtain the database certification on freecodecamp.
+These are the projects required to obtain the database certification on freecodecamp.org.

 universe.sql is a postgreSQL database.